 All right let’s break down what we heard.
 The first phrase is pretty simple. 谢谢 it means thanks.
-Now I know some people have a hard time with pronunciation of 谢谢.
+Now I know some people have a hard time with the pronunciation of 谢谢.
 You can think of that kind of like the word she and eh. she-eh she-eh.
 Not too hard, right? 谢谢.
 Now if you add a 你 or 您 to the end of 谢谢, it becomes thank you informal or thank you formal. 谢谢你 that would be informal, 谢谢您 is formal.

 不用谢.
-This means you are welcome. 不 is the negative or no. 用 is the verb we will cover many many times and in this context it means need.
+This means you are welcome. 不 is the negative or no. 用 is a verb we will cover many many times and in this context it means need.
 So put it together 不用 means no need.
 So 不用谢 literally is no need to thank, or no thanks necessary or you are welcome.

 不客气 you are welcome. 不 again is no or negative 客气 means polite.
 So 不客气 literally means no polite.
 Now to be polite in China is something that you do with strangers.
 You make sure to be polite with strangers.
 But when it comes to people who are close to you whether the family or friends, being polite is something too kind of avoid.
 After all, you don’t want to make the people close to you feel like you’re treating them like strangers.
 So as a result of this cultural tendency, too not be polite is a phrase to use as you are welcome, 不客气.